unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > The set of modifiers must match `(none|([A-Za-z0-9]+)( [A-Za-z0-9]+)*)`
 >
-> To share a layer between to modifier sets, the layer data must be duplicated.
+> To share a layer between two modifier sets, the layer data must be duplicated.

 * * *